It’s one of the most magnificent castles in Europe with quite a few interesting stories to tell.

 One of the most remarkable facts about the Château de Chambord is that it features one of the most amazing staircases in the world.
 This double-spiral staircase consists of 2 spirals which allow visitors to reach the third floor without ever meeting.

-This means that 4 people could be ascending or descending on the staircase, which is illuminated by a source of light coming from the top of the château, and never meet each other until they reach the end of the 274 steps.
+This means that 4 people could be ascending or descending the staircase, which is illuminated by a source of light coming from the top of the château, and never meet each other until they reach the end of the 274 steps.

 7. Did Leonardo da Vinci have a stake in its design?